Achaemenid Empire: Government

 Cyrus the Great founded the empire as a multi-state empire, governed from four capital cities: Pasargadae, Babylon, Susa and Ecbatana.
 The Achaemenids allowed a certain amount of regional autonomy in the form of the satrapy system.
 A satrapy was an administrative unit, usually organized on a geographical basis.
 A 'satrap' (governor) was the governor who administered the region, a 'general' supervised military recruitment and ensured order, and a 'state secretary' kept the official records.
 The general and the state secretary reported directly to the satrap as well as the central government.
 At differing times, there were between 20 and 30 satrapies.

 Cyrus the Great created an organized army including the Immortals unit, consisting of 10,000 highly trained soldiers Cyrus also formed an innovative postal system throughout the empire, based on several relay stations called Chapar Khaneh.

 Persepolis Administrative Archives provide many insights into the Achaemenid government system.
-Found at Persepolis in 1930s, they are mostly in ancient Elamite; the remains of more than 10,000 of these cuneiform documents have been uncovered.
+Found at Persepolis in the 1930s, they are mostly in Elamite; the remains of more than 10,000 of these cuneiform documents have been uncovered.
 Aramaic is represented by about 1,000 or more original records.
 Only one tablet in Old Persian has been identified so far.

 Also, many seals and seal impressions are found in these Persepolis archives.
-These documents represent administrative activity and flow of data in Persepolis over more than fifty consecutive years (509 to 457 BC).
+These documents represent administrative activity and flow of data in Persepolis over more than fifty consecutive years (509–457 BC).

-Achaemenid coinage
+Coinage

-The Persian daric was the first gold coin which, along with a similar silver coin, the siglos, introduced the bimetallic monetary standard of the Achaemenid Persian Empire which has continued till today.
+The Persian daric was the first gold coin which, along with a similar silver coin, the siglos, introduced the bimetallic monetary standard of the Achaemenids, which has continued until today.
 This was accomplished by Darius I, who reinforced the empire and expanded Persepolis as a ceremonial capital; he revolutionized the economy by placing it on the silver and gold coinage.

 Tax districts

 Darius also introduced a regulated and sustainable tax system that was precisely tailored to each satrapy, based on their supposed productivity and their economic potential.
 For instance, Babylon was assessed for the highest amount and for a startling mixture of commodities – 1,000 silver talents, four months' supply of food for the army.
 India was clearly already fabled for its gold; Egypt was known for the wealth of its crops; it was to be the granary of the Persian Empire (as later of Rome's) and was required to provide 120,000 measures of grain in addition to 700 talents of silver.
 This was exclusively a tax levied on subject peoples.
-There is evidence that conquered and/or rebellious enemies could be sold into slavery.
+There is evidence that conquered and rebellious enemies could be sold into slavery.
 Alongside its other innovations in administration and taxation, the Achaemenids may have been the first government in the ancient Near East to register private slave sales and tax them using an early form of sales tax.

 Other accomplishments of Darius' reign included the codification of the dāta (a universal legal system which would become the basis of later Iranian law), and the construction of a new capital at Persepolis.